typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 ```

-#### Simple project
+#### Single-module project

-Follow this section if your application is built using a simple Maven project, i.e. single `pom.xml` at located at the root of the project's directory.
+Follow this section if your application is built using a single-module Maven project, i.e. single `pom.xml` located at the root of the project's directory.

 Add the following plugin settings on the `pom.xml` under project root directory to register the fabric8 Maven plugin.